Create a custom built-in bookcase with this IKEA Billy bookcase hack. Below is an easy to follow, step-by-step tutorial.

 With a stud finder, we found the wall studs and used the anchor brackets that IKEA provided to anchor the shelves to the wall.

-The part that makes these bookshelves look custom is the trim work so we added crown molding to the top.
-In order to add the crown, you’ll need an extra piece of wood at the top to have something to attach the crown to.
+The part that makes the IKEA BILLY bookcase look custom is the trim work so we added crown molding to the top.
+In order to add the crown, you’ll need an extra piece of wood at the top to have something to attach the crown moulding to.
 In order to do that, we added a couple of 1x2s to the top using a brad nailer.
 The brad nail holes can easily be covered with wood filler.

-If you decide to do crown, you’ll need a miter saw to get the mitered angle cuts.
-Matt had a chance to perfect his crown molding skills when he built the fireplace surround so this was pretty easy but it definitely takes some practice so remember to measure twice and cut once (or measure 4 or 5 times).
+If you decide to do crown moudling, you’ll need a miter saw to get the mitered angle cuts.
+Matt had a chance to perfect his crown molding skills when he built the fireplace surround so this was pretty easy but it definitely takes some practice.
+My biggest tip for this is to measure twice and cut once (or measure 4 or 5 times).

 The last and final step of the building was to add the baseboards.
 We added the baseboard back on the same way you’d add them to a room.
 Mitered the corners to fit flush and there you have it, a custom bookshelf.
 The baseboards matched up perfectly!
 After the baseboards were back on all that was left to do was caulk and paint.
 I filled all the brad nailer holes and caulked all the edges.
-Surprisingly, the color of the IKEA Billy bookcases matches our wall color (Benjamin Moore Chantilly Lace) almost perfectly (see all of our home’s paint colors here).
-I only bothered to paint the baseboards and the outside of the shelves.
+Surprisingly, the color of the IKEA Billy bookcase matched our wall color (Benjamin Moore Chantilly Lace) almost perfectly (see all of our home’s paint colors here).

-Here they are finished in our space!
-I’m amazed at how custom the Billy bookcases look in our home.
-This project was really budget friendly considering how custom they look.
-Having something like this built for you or even building bookcases from scratch would cost way more in wood than the price of these Billy bookcases.
+I’m amazed at how custom these bookcases look in our home.
+Having something like this built for you or even building bookcases from scratch would cost way more in wood than the price of an IKEA bookcase.
 So, what do you think?
 Could you see yourself adding a project like this to your space?